Santiago Cathedral

 84.2 KM to Santiago

-The village itself of Gonzar is tiny—more a scattering of houses than a town—but it has a decent albergue and a bar where you can grab a bite.
+The village of Gonzar is tiny, more a scattering of houses than a town, but it has a municipal albergue and a decent bar, Hosteria De Gonzar, which also has an albergue, where you can grab a bite.
 Not a headline stop, but a solid place to break for the night or just catch your breath before the next leg.

 Albergue de peregrinos de Gonzar